Why is Home Office pointless?

 Why Starbucks is better than home office

-There's another advantage to this, because if you spend money each time to go to your office, you will be using your day very productively-if it's your own money.
-If the boss pays, he will make sure that you are as productive as possible on that day.
-Conclusion: Home Office: yes, if you have maximum self-discipline and you agree in advance clear rules with your environment.
-Otherwise, go out, look for a different work environment, and you'll be more successful, one way or the other.
+This has another advantage, because if you pay money to go to your office every time, you will be very productive in your day - if it's your own money.
+If the boss pays, he will make sure that you are as productive as possible that day.

 With this in mind, I wish you the best of luck and “Fat Booty”